steilerDev/homebridge-openhab2-complete/README.md

 * `tempUnit` *(optional)*: Gives the measurement unit of the thermostat, currently does not change anything inside HomeKit
   * Default: `Celsius`
   * Allowed values: `Celsius` & `Fahrenheit`
+* `heatingThresholdTempItem`: The openHAB item describing the heating threshold in Celsius for devices that support simultaneous heating and cooling.
+The value of this characteristic represents the 'minimum temperature' that mus be reached before heating is turned on.
+  * Needs to be of type `Number` within openHAB
+* `coolingThresholdTempItem`: The openHAB item describing the cooling threshold in Celsius for devices that support simultaneous heating and cooling.
+The value of this characteristic represents the 'maximum temperature' that mus be reached before cooling is turned on.
+  * Needs to be of type `Number` within openHAB

 ### Security System
 ```